camwestwood/xapi/generic/logout.md

 	<tr><th>Property</th><th>Description</th></tr>
 	<tr>
 		<td>verb.id [1]</td>
 		<td>An IRI that identifies the Verb.
-Valid IRIs depend on the recipe and are given on the relevant recipe page.</td>
+For logging out statements the iri https://brindlewaye.com/xAPITerms/verbs/loggedout is used</td>
 	</tr>
 	<tr>
 		<td>verb.display [1]</td>
 		<td>A human readable representation of Verb.
 It takes a RFC 5646 Language Tag.
-		The verb.display is "recommended" in the xAPI v1.0.1 specification but is not likely to be of use within the Jisc Learning Analytics architecture.</td>
+For logging out statement "Logged out of".</td>
 	</tr>
 </table>